 if I do not exalt Jerusalem

-Given Jerusalem’s age and importance, it is no surprise that of all the cities in Israel, Jerusalem has the widest range and quantity of artifacts—as well as perhaps the greatest biblical importance.
+Given Jerusalem’s age and importance, it is no surprise that of all the cities in Israel, Jerusalem has the widest range and quantity of artifacts—as well as an incredibly great biblical importance.

-While many artifacts were found before modern day Israel’s recreation in the mid-20th century, archaeology—specifically archaeology focused on the Word—has been paramount in the attentions of the nation.
-The proof of her heritage, legacy, and right to the land is resting in the layers of history.
-Additionally, the number of digs, particularly in Jerusalem, have grown astronomically; as have the number of archaeological colleges, universities, and museums.
+While many artifacts were found before modern day Israel’s establishment in 1948, archaeology has been a key focus of Israel since that time.
+This can be seen through the number of archaeological digs which, particularly in Jerusalem, have grown significantly; as have the number of archaeological related colleges, universities, and museums.

-The city of Jerusalem, of course, has changed over time, yet, certain things remain in the face of wars, earthquakes, and everything else she has faced.
-For instance, many of the walls of Jerusalem survive today as they would have during the time of Jesus, and even, to an extent, the former kings of Israel…
+The city of Jerusalem is ancient, with many scholars believing parts of the city to be near 5,000 or even 5,500 years old!
+As a result it has changed over time, but despite facing wars, earthquakes, and more, Jerusalem has maintained certain familiar aspects.
+For instance, many of the walls of Jerusalem that survive today would have stood during the time of Jesus, and even, to an extent, the former kings of Israel…

 they shall never hold their peace day or night.